 Per Se • New York • 2013

-Per Se brings the top-tier dining chef Thomas Keller is known for to the East Coast.
+Per Se brings the top-tier dining for which chef Thomas Keller is known to the East Coast.
 The nine-course tasting menus can be effortlessly paired with picks from the French-leaning wine list, all enjoyed with views of Central Park.

 Picasso • Las Vegas • 2003

 Eight works from the namesake master hang on the walls at Picasso.
-The wine list is well-rounded but offers a wealth of Spanish wines to pair with the tasting menu’s six courses, which seamlessly marry French and Spanish styles.
+The wine list is well-rounded but offers a wealth of Spanish wines to pair with the tasting menu’s four and six course meal options, which seamlessly marry French and Spanish styles.